 The German course aims at A Level to extend the four GCSE skills – reading, speaking, listening and writing.

-Furthermore, students will have the opportunity to study at least one literary text, but the programme allows much freedom of choice for independent study.
-The A Level German course reflects the issues of the contemporary world, e.g. popular culture, healthy living, media and environmental issues.
+Furthermore, students will have the opportunity to study one film and one literary text in detail but the programme allows much freedom of choice for independent study.
+The A Level German course reflects the issues of the contemporary world, e.g. aspects of German-speaking society, artistic culture in the German-speaking world, multiculturalism aspects of political life in the German-speaking world.

-The full AQA A Level course consists of four units:
+The full AQA A Level course consists of three units:

 All candidates are offered weekly speaking tutorials, on an individual basis or in very small groups, with the school’s native speaker assistant.
 Research of German language areas of the Internet is positively encouraged, with the multi-media language laboratory offering a variety of opportunities through the Internet and satellite television.
 Visits and exchanges are arranged as required, often on an individual basis to suit particular students, and the precise format of these may therefore vary.